gdbooks/3DCollisions/Chapter6/aabb_in_frustum.md

 # AABB In Frustum

 Testing if an AABB is within a frustum is a bit of a brute force method.
-We first have to get every vertex of the AABB, this part is simple enough
+We first have to get every vertex of the AABB, this part is simple enough.
+We alrady did this when we [split the BVH tree](https://gdbooks.gitbooks.io/3dcollisions/content/Chapter4/bvh_split.html).
+We just need the 8 points.

 ## The Algorithm